etn-ccis/blui-figma-plugins/variant-switcher/README.md

 ![Banner](../_assets_/variant-switcher/cover-art.svg)

-The Variant Switcher plugin take all of your selected component instances and recursively changes them all to using a specified property / variant value.
+The Variant Switcher plugin takes all of your selected component instances and recursively changes them to a different variant based on the specified property.

 ## Usage